awssat/str-helper/README.md

 [![Build Status](https://img.shields.io/travis/awssat/str-helper/master.svg?style=flat-square)](https://travis-ci.org/awssat/str-helper)

-A powerful, yet simple str helper for Laravel.
+⚡️  A flexible, simple & yet powerful string manipulation helper for Laravel.
 It gives you the magic of method chaining and it's easier and shorter to be included in views.

 Instead of using this in your view:
 ```